OpenSlides/OpenSlides/DEVELOPMENT.rst

  OpenSlides Development
 ========================

-If you want to contribute to OpenSlides, have a look at `OpenSlides website
-<https://openslides.org/>`_ and write us an email.
+This instruction helps you to setup a development environment for OpenSlides.

 Installation and start of the development version